Blue-green algae

 What are blue-green algae?

 The sun is shining and the temperature is rising.
-What could be better than cooling off in the water?
+What could be nicer than cooling off in the water?
 But sometimes blue-green algae can spoil the fun.
-What exactly is the situation with blue-green algae in Lake Paterswoldsemeer?
+What exactly is the situation with blue-green algae in lake Paterswoldsemeer?
 Find out in less than 4 minutes!

 Warning signs

-In areas where blue-green algae has been detected, the water board attempts to improve the quality of the surface water by supplying additional water.
+In areas where blue-green algae have been detected, the water authority attempts to improve the quality of the surface water by supplying additional water.
 Where possible, we separate contaminated water from other water sources.
-Blue-green algae usually disappears as soon as the weather becomes cooler.
+Blue-green algae usually disappear as soon as the weather becomes cooler.

 What should you do if you come into contact with blue-green algae?